adamfeuer/macrofab_xyrs/README.md

 "macrofab.com" is an intriguing service.
 This script allows you to generate XYRS file for KiCad designs.
-Instead of loading *.kicad_pcb file into macrofab, you can instead load *.xyrs flie into macrofab to allow it to figure out the BOM and part placement.
+Instead of loading *.kicad_pcb file into macrofab, you can instead load *.xyrs file into macrofab to allow it to figure out the BOM and part placement.

 Part placement can be figured out from just the *.kicad_pcb file but this file does not contain extra part attributes.
-If you add an MPN (Manufacturer Part Number) attribute on the items in the schematic, this part attribute is dropped in kicad_pcb file.
+If you add an MPN (Manufacturer Part Number) attribute on the items in the schematic, this attribute is dropped in kicad_pcb file.
 Macrofab documentation tells us that MPN is a special column in XYRS file.
 This field allows it to suggest part numbers as you review the BOM.
-This saves a lot of time when you review the BOM on a design.
+This saves a lot of time.

 So the solution is to look at both the *.kicad_pcb and *.net files to generate the XYRS file.